I have moved my blog to WordPress. I'm still Standing can be found at renatamanzoscruggs.com

 When I look around

-I see a world
+I see a world that’s full of love

 That’s just me